Devies History, Family Crest & Coats of Arms

-Welsh Devies surname is a patronymic, meaning son of David.
-Ultimately derived from the Hebrew name "David," meaning "beloved," the name became a popular given name throughout Medieval Europe due to the biblical king David of Israel.
+The Welsh Devies surname is a patronymic, meaning "son of David."
+Ultimately derived from the Hebrew name "David," meaning "beloved," the name became a popular given name throughout Medieval Europe due to the biblical King David of Israel.
 The popularity of the name was further increased in Britain due to it being the name of the Patron Saint of Wales.
 Little is known about Saint David, but he is thought to have been a 6th century monk and bishop.
 The name came to be used as a patronymic name by the Brythonic people of Wales.
-One of the most famous bearers of this personal name in Wales was David ap Gryffydd, the last Prince of North Wales, who was executed c.
-1276 by King Edward I of England.
+One of the most famous bearers of this personal name in Wales was David ap Gruffydd, the last Prince of North Wales, who was executed in 1276 by King Edward I of England.

 Early Origins of the Devies family

-Flintshire (Welsh: Sir y Fflint), a historic county, created after the defeat of the Welsh Kingdom of Gwynedd in 1284, and located in north-east Wales, where the Devies family held a family seat from very ancient times.
+The surname Devies was first found in Flintshire (Welsh: Sir y Fflint), a historic county, created after the defeat of the Welsh Kingdom of Gwynedd in 1284, and located in north-east Wales, where the distinguished Devies family held a family seat from very ancient times.

 Directly descended from this line was John ap Davydd (John Davies of Gwasanau in the county of Flint).

 Early History of the Devies family

 This web page shows only a small excerpt of our Devies research.
 Another 65 words (5 lines of text) covering the years 1550, 1605, 1575, 1623, 1605, 1675, 1667, 1675, 1680, 1688, 1680, 1625, 1693, 1692, 1715, 1667, 1739, 1690, 1719, 1718, 1719, 1600, 1672, 1633, 1687, 1646, 1689, 1670, 1716, 1667, 1739 and are included under the topic Early Devies History in all our PDF Extended History products and printed products wherever possible.

 Devies Spelling Variations